christianreiser/P2-Traffic-Sign-Classifier/README.md

 | Right of way at next intersection		| Right of way at next intersection -> 100%  |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-Thats less as in the test.
-Maybe because the images are uncut
+Thats less as in the test.However I just tested 5 images, consequently 80% does not have significance.
 1. Right of way at next intersection: correct classification with a certainty of 100%
 2. Speedimit 50km/h: correct classification with a certainty of 49%, next guesses are speedlimit 30km/h with 44% and speedlimit 80km/h with 7%
 3. Speedimit 30km/h: correct classification with a certainty of 57%, next guesses are speedlimit 50km/h with 40% and speedlimit 50km/h with 2%